samkenxstream/turnkey-triumph-326606_kafka-connect-connectors/docs/ManagingConnector.md

 KAFKA_HOME>./bin/connect-standalone.sh config/connect-standalone.properties config/s3-sink.properties
 ```

+where,
-Where `connect-standalone.properties` is used to configure worker tasks and `s3-sink.properties or s3-source.properties` is used to configure the connector itself.
+* `connect-standalone.properties` is used to configure worker tasks
+* `s3-sink.properties or s3-source.properties` is used to configure the connector itself.

-> **Note:**  Worker tasks configurations (file `connect-standalone.properties` or `connect-distributed.properties`) and connector configurations (`s3-sink.properties` or `s3-source.properties`)
+> **Note:**  Worker tasks configurations ( `connect-standalone.properties` or `connect-distributed.properties`) and connector configurations (`s3-sink.properties` or `s3-source.properties`)
 use different configuration parameters, mainly because the first set is configuring Kafka access and the second set is configuring Kafka connect execution.
-Don't mix parameters from different configuration files for **standalone process**.
+Do not mix parameters from different configuration files for **standalone process**.

 Configurations for sink and source connectors (`s3-sink.properties` and `s3-source.properties`) also differ.
-Some of the sink connector parameters are not recognized by source connector and vise versa.
+Some of the sink connector parameters are not recognized by source connector and vice versa.

 When you start a connector (sink or source), it should have its own dedicated port set with `rest.port` parameter.
-You can't use the same `connect-standalone.properties` file for different connectors running simultaneously.
+You can not use the same `connect-standalone.properties` file for different connectors running simultaneously.
 It is not required, but recommended to have separate configuration files named `connect-standalone-backup.properties` and `connect-standalone-restore.properties` with preset port values, such as sink `bootstrap.servers=localhost:9094` and source `bootstrap.servers=localhost:9096`.

-After the **Standalone process** is started, you can check all of the connector activity either in terminal output or in log files (`KAFKA_HOME/logs/connect.log`.
+After the **Standalone process** is started, you can check the connector activities either in the terminal output or in the log files (`KAFKA_HOME/logs/connect.log`.

-### REST API to Manage Connectors
+### REST API for Managinge Connectors

-By default Kafka Connect is listening on port 8083, assuming your bootstrap
+By default, Kafka Connect is listening on port 8083, The following are the, available REST syntax examples that uses bootstrap server IP as 127.0.0.1 :-
-server IP is 127.0.0.1, here are the available REST syntax examples:

 #### GET /connectors
 Check the available connectors: